ziritrion/dataeng-zoomcamp/notes/6_streaming.md

 * ***Streams*** (aka ***KStreams***) are _individual messages_ that are read sequentially.
 * ***State*** (aka ***KTable***) can be thought of as a _stream changelog_: essentially a table which contains a _view_ of the stream at a specific point of time.
+    * KTables are also stored as topics in Kafka.

 ![source: https://timothyrenner.github.io/engineering/2016/08/11/kafka-streams-not-looking-at-facebook.html](images/06_04.png)